Loto-Québec: History

 In 1969, the Government of Quebec passed the Act respecting the Société des loteries du Québec, and created a government corporation to operate legalized games of chance in the province.
 The first draw made by the newly formed government corporation was held on March 14, 1970, and the lottery, called Inter Loto, had a jackpot of C$125,000, while tickets cost $2.

 At the time, no law specified which level of government would have jurisdiction over the operation of games of chance.
 For this reason, the Government of Canada created a lottery in 1972 to finance the 1976 Summer Olympics to be held in Montreal.
 In 1976, that organization became known as Loto-Canada.
 However, due to sustained pressure from the provinces, Loto-Canada was dissolved in 1979, and the management and operation of games of chance fell under provincial jurisdiction.
 Provinces are, however, required to transfer a part of their lottery profits to the federal government.
 In 2006, this transfer amounted to C$14.1 million.

 In 1976, Loto-Québec held its first million-dollar draw in a lottery called Super Loto.
 On June 12, 1982, Lotto 6/49 became the first pan-Canadian lottery, with a jackpot of C$500,000.
 In 1993, a weekly game show produced by Loto-Québec and Canadian broadcaster TVA made its debut as La Poule aux œufs d'or.
-Each week, contestants will choose one of twenty-four golden eggs to win cash prizes.
+Each week, contestants will choose one of twenty-four golden eggs to win cash prizes with a progressive jackpot starting at C$150,000.
 The show was first hosted by Guy Mongrain.

 On May 25, 2004, activists and public personalities came together to create the EmJEU coalition (Ethics for moderation in gambling).
 The members demanded secure and ethical administration at Loto-Québec and for the entire game of chance industry.

 On June 22, 2005, in partnership with Cirque du Soleil, Loto-Québec proposed to relocate the Casino de Montréal in the Peel Street Basin, close to the Old Port's Cité du Havre, to become part of an entertainment complex that would include a hotel and a performance hall.
 The project was criticised by the population, the EmJEU coalition, and the Montreal public health authority, which issued a Public Health Warning.
 Following the March 10, 2006 publication of the government-ordered Guy Coulombe report that imposed strict conditions on the project, Cirque du Soleil withdrew from the project and the casino relocation proposal was dropped.